Access Expert Mentorship, Training, and Pilot Funding in Tobacco Regulatory Science in Appalachia

 The goal is to train and support faculty to become independent and funded TRS researchers.
 The CEC will provide a transformative learning environment to mentor and train a pool of talented scholars in FDA regulatory science focused on the policy impacts on rural communities.

 • Intentional ‘real-world’ training experiences.
-Scholars will engage in transdisciplinary TRS enrichment activities aligned with the aims of the AppalTRuST projects and cores (e.g., seminars, retreats, rural community engagement).
-Collaborative networking experiences will also occur through engagement in the Cross-TCORS Visiting Scholars Program and TRS Seminar Series.
+Scholars will engage in transdisciplinary TRS enrichment activities aligned with the aims of the AppalTRUST projects and cores (e.g., seminars, retreats, and rural community engagement).
+This includes a consistent weekly commitment to TRS trainings and professional development opportunities designed to build content expertise, methodological skills, and leadership capacity.
+Collaborative networking experiences will further be supported through participation in the Cross-TCORS Visiting Scholars Program and the TRS Seminar Series, fostering sustained cross-institutional engagement and mentorship.

-• Pilot project and travel funds.
-Scholars will have the opportunity to apply for pilot funding to develop supplementary studies that align with AppalTRuST and FDA Center for Tobacco Policy priorities.
-Travel funds will be available to support professional development.
+• Pilot project and Conferences.
+Scholars will have the opportunity to apply for pilot funding to develop supplementary studies that align with AppalTRUST priorities and those of the FDA Center for Tobacco Products.
+Pilot awardees will be expected to disseminate their findings through active scholarly engagement, including presentation of results and submission of at least two conference abstracts during the program period, as well as preparation of a manuscript for publication.

 During their tenure as an AppalTRuST Scholar, participants are required to: